dostuffdk/dockerstuff/README.md

 - Run `docker-compose up --build`
 - Run `npm install`
 - Run `webpack`
-- Ready to go: Build your stuff within the `website` (for HTML and PHP) and `assets` (for Javascript and SASS) folder.
+- Ready to go: Build your stuff within the `website` (for HTML and PHP) and `assets` (for Javascript and SASS) folders.
 ES2015 is transpiled via Babel.
 Remember to webpack your assets while developing.

 ## MySQL